Red Rocks Park and Amphitheatre

 If planning to attend a concert, arrive early and allow ample time to park and pass through security.

-Wheelchair accessible seating is available; accessible tickets must be purchased in advance.
+Wheelchair-accessible seating is available; accessible tickets must be purchased in advance.

 Red Rocks Park and Amphitheatre lies in the foothills of the Rockies, roughly 15 miles (24 kilometers) west of downtown Denver.
 The Red Rocks visitor and help center, located on Alameda Parkway in Morrison, is open daily and provides additional information for getting around.